craftista/craftista/README.md

 Each service is built using a different technology stack, showcasing polyglot persistence and diverse backend technologies.

-## For Developers and DevOps Enthusiasts
-Craftista serves as a perfect sandbox for developers and DevOps practitioners.
-The microservices architecture of the application makes it an ideal candidate for experimenting with containerization, orchestration, CI/CD pipelines, and cloud-native technologies.
-It's designed to be a hands-on project for learning and implementing DevOps best practices.

 ## Why Craftista is the Best Application for Devops Projects ?